-(vi) Glamis Gold, Ltd. v.
+(v) Glamis Gold, Ltd. v.
 US, UNCITRAL Arbitration Rules, NAFTA, Award, June 8, 2009.
+[Summary of the decision]

 - a) Article 1105 of NAFTA prescribes the customary international law minimum standard of treatment of aliens as the minimum standard of treatment to be afforded to investments of investors of another Party. - b) Since it was established in the 1920s, the standard has not changed.
 However, as a result of the course it took since then, a finding of bad faith is no longer a requirement for a breach of the minimum standard of treatment obligation.